 Patented in the 1960’s, e cigarettes really did not have the attention as they today.
 And with that attention, all the hysteria on vaping and it's controversial effects on health, these question arose.

 Valid questions considering the media mentions that vaping receives and it's oftentimes comparison to cigarette smoking.
-While vaping is different than cigarettes, the question still remains.
+While the process of vaping and smoking are different, the question still remains.

 To someone not familiar with e cigarettes the first idea that may spring to mind when seeing the exhale of a vape hit is the word "smoke".
 But with a little bit of education on the subject of vaping one can quickly learn the mechanics of vape devices and learn that their initial guess was wrong.